techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 * Anything else highly relevant.

 Make sure you set the video to public not private.

 Do not break the video into segments.

-> If you have access to the YouTube channel, add the videos to the relevant playlists (month, lightning talks, etc) and change Youtube Category to 'Science & Technology' from 'Gaming'.
-If you do not have access, mark the corresponding column in [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag).

-### Finally
+### YouTube

-For the `Need to Export?` column in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag):
+For the `Status` column in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag):
-* If the video appears on [Techlahoma's YouTube channel](https://youtube.com/techlahoma), enter `no`.
+* If the video appears on [Techlahoma's YouTube channel](https://youtube.com/techlahoma), select `Need to update YouTube`.
-* If you're not able to export to YouTube for any reason, enter `yes`.
+* If you're not able to export to YouTube for any reason, select `Need to export`.
-* If you give up on waiting for it to show up on YouTube, enter 'Exporting'.
+* If you give up on waiting for it to show up on YouTube (it can take a while), select `Exporting`.

+If you have access to Techlahoma's YouTube channel:
+* Add the video to the relevant playlists (month, lightning talks, etc)
+* Change category from `Gaming` to `Science & Technology`
+* Set the status to `Done` in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag).